PrashantChoudhary13579/ADA/Readme.md

 Time Complexity - O(E logE) // Extracting Minimum Edge and Applying Heapify Space Complexity - O(V + E) // Array size of V + Edge list of E edges

+## LAB 9

+1. Given an integer n, the task is to find the solution to the n-queens problem, where n queens are placed on an n*n chessboard such that no two queens can attack each other.

+### Algorithm:
+1. Start with column 1 and try placing a queen in each row of that column.
+2. For each row, check if placing a queen there is safe (no other queen in the same row, main diagonal, or anti-diagonal).
+3. If safe, place the queen and mark the row and diagonals as occupied.
+4. Recur to place the queen in the next column.
+5. If a solution is found (column > n), store the current configuration.
+6. Backtrack: remove the queen and unmark the row and diagonals.
+7. Repeat until all solutions are explored.

+### Output:
+Enter the value of n
+4
+[2 4 1 3]
+[3 1 4 2]
+### Time Complexity: O(N!)
+### Space Complexity: O(N)